 Second, we learn through play.
 A lot.
 A Whole Lot.

-Currently, S is interested in robotics.
-We have found several books about robotics that have not only taught her about the technical side of robotics, but also provides projects so she can build her own robots.
+Currently, Sophia is interested in robotics.
+We have found several books about robotics that have not only taught her about the technical side of robotics but also provided projects so she can build her own robots.
 Robotics: DISCOVER THE SCIENCE AND TECHNOLOGY OF THE FUTURE with 20 PROJECTS by Nomad Press is a fabulous beginning book with simpler projects.
-A more advanced book that goes into more details about the mechanical side and science of robots and has more complicated projects is: The Robot Book: Build & Control 20 Electric Gizmos, Moving Machines, and Hacked Toys by Bobby Mercer.
+A more advanced book that goes into more detail about the mechanical side and science of robots and has more complicated projects is The Robot Book: Build & Control 20 Electric Gizmos, Moving Machines, and Hacked Toys by Bobby Mercer.

 Following her interests we have also learned to crochet, sew, and bake.
 We have learned an absurd amount about real Princesses/Queens throughout time.
 We have studied inventors including Leonardo Da Vinci.
 And I am fairly certain that I am all but waiting on the CIA to contact me offering me a position as a spy based on all of the knowledge on spying that I currently possess.

 Plus, never ever pass up the opportunity to consult Dr. Google when something comes up.
 My Little Man is constantly coming up with questions like, “How do you make a metal plate” and “Why are Hamburgers called ‘hamburgers’?”
 We consult Dr. Google many times a day to answer the random and fleeting interests of the kids.